 Meals Included: Breakfast, Lunch, Dinner

 The massive ice sheet that blankets much of Greenland feeds dozens of fjords and glaciers on the dramatic western coast.
-Be on the lookout for humpback and minke whales as we trace these rugged shores.
+Be on the lookout for humpback and minke whales as you trace these rugged shores.
 During a stop at the former whaling port of Sisimiut, visit the local museum and stroll among the town's 18th-century wooden buildings.

 Meals Included: Breakfast, Lunch, Dinner

 Sail into Disko Bay to explore the World Heritage-listed Ilulissat Icefjord, a tongue of the Greenland ice sheet that extends to the bay.
 Here, the Sermeq Kujalleq glacier calves enormous amounts of ice at an astonishing rate, releasing icebergs that can soar up to 300 feet.
-A cruise among these gigantic sculptures of ice is a highlight of our voyage.
+A cruise among these gigantic sculptures of ice is a highlight of your voyage.
 Explore the remains of the historic fishing village of Sermermiut and take in spectacular views of the ice-laden mouth of the fjord.

 Meals Included: Breakfast, Lunch, Dinner